MicrosoftDocs/azure-docs/articles/data-factory/data-flow-window.md

 [!INCLUDE[data-flow-preamble](includes/data-flow-preamble.md)]

 The Window transformation is where you define window-based aggregations of columns in your data streams.
-In the Expression Builder, you can define different types of aggregations that are based on data or time windows (SQL OVER clause) such as LEAD, LAG, NTILE, CUMEDIST, RANK, etc.).
+In the Expression Builder, you can define different types of aggregations that are based on data or time windows (SQL OVER clause) such as LEAD, LAG, NTILE, CUMEDIST, and RANK.
 A new field is generated in your output that includes these aggregations.
 You can also include optional group-by fields.

 :::image type="content" source="media/data-flow/windows1.png" alt-text="Screenshot shows Windowing selected from the menu.":::